About George Tsutakawa

 “For me, 1960 or thereabouts was a time to take another look at the philosophy and art of the Orient, particularly Japanese art that I had become familiar with in my youth.

-Tsutakawa was born in Seattle in 1910 and spent his teenage years living in Japan.
+George Tsutakawa (1910 -1997) was born in Seattle and spent his teenage years living in Japan.
 In 1932 he studied as an art major at the University of Washington with sculptors Dudley Pratt and Alexander Archipenko.

-George Tsutakawa’s works blend Easten and Westen cultural influences in both design and subject, though he hoped to ultimately transcend specific cultural references.
+George Tsutakawa’s works blend Eastern and Western cultural influences in both design and subject, though he hoped to ultimately transcend specific cultural references.
 Both organic and abstract, his works suggest living forms.
 With many of his smaller sculptures, the composition centers around an open space and evokes both figurative and totemic shapes.

 As a sculptor and painter, George Tsutakawa is best known for sixty some public fountains he created that have been installed in North America and Japan including “Fountain of Wisdom” designed for the plaza of the main library in downtown Seattle in 1958.